 People who own real property must pay property taxes.
-The government uses the money these taxes generate to pay for schools, public services, libraries, roads, parks, and the like.
+The government uses these taxes to pay for schools, public services, libraries, roads, parks, and the like.
 Typically, the tax amount is based on a property's assessed value.

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.

 So, if you don't pay your real property taxes in Delaware, the tax collector can sell the property to a new owner at a tax sale.
-You'll have a limited amount of time to get current on the delinquent amounts both before and after a tax sale.
+You'll have a limited time to get current on the delinquent amounts before and after a tax sale.

 The taxing authority typically files a petition with the court and gets a judgment that directs the sheriff to sell the home at a public auction.
 This type of tax sale process is called a "monition" method.
 (Del.
 Code Ann. tit.
 9 § 8721.)